Strilanc/Strilanc.github.io/_posts/2014-06-07-Eating-Lions-Wolves-and-Goats-Faster.markdown

 Which is maximized when `d2 = 0`.
 Along the way we implicitly assumed that assigning `d3 = (x2 - x3)/2` would give a whole and non-negative result, meaning that this solution only works if `x2 >= x3` while `x2` and `x3` have the same parity.
 If the opposite ordering constraint worked, so `x3 >= x2`, then the solution would be `x1 + x2` instead of `x1 + x3`.
 To cover both cases we can just say the solution is `x1 + min(x2, x3)`.

-If we'd assumed the final population was wolves, instead of lions, then the constraints would be on `x1` and `x3` instead of `x2` and `x3`.
-For goats it's `x1` and `x2`.
+If we'd assumed the final population was wolves, instead of lions, then the constraints would be on `x1` and `x3` instead of `x2` and `x3` and the solution would be `x2 + min(x1, x3)`.
+For goats the constraints are on `x1` and `x2` and the solution is `x3 + min(x1, x2)`.
 The true solution is the maximum of these three cases, ignoring the ones where the parity constraint is violated.
-This simplifies quite nicely.

-When all variables have the same parity, the solution is `max(x1, x2, x3) + min(x1, x2, x3)`.
-If only two have the same parity, then the answer is `xa + min(xb, xc)`, where `xa` is the input with a different parity.
-No need for any searching, just a few clamping and adding operations. *You can do it by hand*.
+Because there's only two parities, odd and even, at most one of the variables can be the odd one out.
+This reduces the whole system to two cases.
+If only two of the variables have matching parities, then the answer is `xa + min(xb, xc)`, where `xa` is the input with a different parity.
+If all variables have the same parity then the solution is `max(x1 + min(x2,x3), x2 + min(x1, x3), x3 + min(x1,x2)`, which seems daunting until you realize it simplifies into `max(x1, x2, x3) + min(x1, x2, x3)`.

+So we can compute the answer by checking what case we're in, then using a couple clamping operations and an addition.
+It's so simple that *we can do it by hand*.
+What's the maximum stable population when there's `900017` lions, `900055` wolves, and `900006` goats?
+Well, `900006` is the odd one out so the answer is `900006 + min(900017, 900055) = 1800023`.

 **Summary**

 In this case, choice of algorithm trumped choice of language.

+*Edit*: The last few paragraphs were rewritten to be clearer.

 ---